Contents

 I Followed My Passion Early On

 Passion and curiosity to learn something new were always part of my life.
-My mum told me when I was a kid, I always asked 100 times, “why?”.
+According to my mum, as a kid I always asked the question “why?”.
 Mamma, why is this like this?

-Most kids have an inborn curiosity, but it deepened with my dad working computers in the early days.
-For example, we would take apart a 386er MS-DOS, which he got from someone on eBay, which got it from Taiwan, and exchange the RAMs, mainboard, and other computer parts.
-Next, I saw him installing the latest Unix system and teaching himself the latest.
+Most kids have an inborn curiosity, but it deepened with my dad working computers in the late 90’s.
+We would take apart a MS-DOS 386, that my dad got from eBay, from a seller who imported it from Taiwan.
+We spent time exchanging the RAMs, mainboard, and other parts.
+Then I watched as my dad installed the latest Unix system and taught himself the latest.

 Later in school, I wanted to start learning and working with computers— I never had the goal of studying.
 In Switzerland, we have this dual-track education system.
-Instead of going to school until a bachelor’s or even master’s degree, you work and go to school simultaneously, right after “middle school,” at 17 years old.
+Instead of going to school until earning a bachelor’s or even master’s degree, you work and go to school simultaneously, right after “middle school,” at 17 years old.
 The dual-track system helps you explore the waters.
 “Do you like the job?
 Would you want to do this for your life?.”
-If you do and get precious early experiences.
-By the time you finish the four years as a computer scientist apprentice, you already have four years of experience plus a degree from school you did alongside.
+On top, you get precious early experiences.
+By the time you finish the four years as a computer scientist apprentice, you already have four years of work experience, plus a degree from school.

-While doing my apprenticeship as a computer scientist, I started to explore the programming part of computers.
+While doing my apprenticeship as a computer scientist, I started to explore the programming side of computers.
 I began to create a website with plain HTML, CSS, PHP, and Apache Webserver.
-I uploaded weekly party pictures from the weekend in my region- you can get a glimpse of how that looked in the feature image here.
+I uploaded weekly party pictures from the weekend in my region — you can get a glimpse of how that looked in the feature image here.

 Live as you die tomorrow.
 Learn as you live forever.
 Mahatma Gandhi.